Brand Identity & Visual Standards

 campus

-Capitalize when used with the full name of the campus: Belknap Campus, Health Sciences Campus, Shelby Campus.
+Capitalize when used with the full name of the campus: Belknap Campus, Shelby Campus.
+(Note: HSC stands for Health Sciences Center and as such does not need "Campus".)
 Lowercase when it stands alone: The Grawemeyer Award winners visited campus.

 campuswide